 The GIA grades clarity of Asscher cut diamonds on a scale from FL to I3, where FL means a flawless stone and I3 indicates a heavily included diamond.

 Asscher cut diamonds have a relatively lower level of brilliance and sparkle than brilliant cut diamonds.
-The Asscher cut is designed with step cut facets and accentuate a diamond’s clarity, making it easier to see any flaws, especially if the inclusions are found in the middle of the stone.
+The Asscher cut is designed with step cut facets and accentuates a diamond’s clarity, making it easier to see any flaws, especially if the inclusions are found in the middle of the stone.
 While SI1 clarity might be a great balance of price and appearance for the other diamond shapes, in Asscher cut diamonds, the preferable choice would be VS2 clarity grade and higher.

 The chart below provides a general guideline for evaluating clarity in the Asscher cut diamonds.